Excellent

 New Build Activity in IV36 - Do You Still Need a Survey?

-IV36 has a number of active new-build developments.
-Springfield Properties is currently selling homes at Knockomie Braes Phase 4 off Mannachie Road in Forres, with 4-bedroom detached homes such as the Culbin with sunroom listed at £448,000.
-Kinloss Retirement Park in Kinloss (IV36 3ST) offers 2-bedroom park homes for the over-50s community, with prices ranging from £235,000 to £255,000.
+IV36 has several active new-build developments.
+Springfield Properties is selling homes at Knockomie Braes Phase 4 off Mannachie Road in Forres, with 4-bedroom detached homes such as the Culbin with sunroom listed at £448,000.
+Kinloss Retirement Park in Kinloss (IV36 3ST) offers 2-bedroom park homes for the over-50s community, with prices from £235,000 to £255,000.
 The Dallas Dhu development in Forres, part of the Moray Growth Deal, received planning approval for Phase 1 in March 2025 and includes custom build serviced plots alongside affordable homes and student accommodation.

-Buyers of new-build properties sometimes assume that a developer's warranty - such as NHBC Buildmark - removes the need for an independent survey.
-This is a misconception.
-A developer's warranty covers structural defects but does not provide an independent assessment of the property's condition at the point of sale.
-A snagging survey carried out by one of our inspectors before legal completion identifies cosmetic and workmanship defects that the developer is responsible for rectifying before you move in.
-We can visit Knockomie Braes and other IV36 new-build sites ahead of your legal completion date.
+Some buyers of new-build homes think a developer's warranty, such as NHBC Buildmark, removes the need for an independent survey.
+It doesn't.
+A developer's warranty covers structural defects, but it does not give an independent view of the property's condition at the point of sale.
+A snagging survey carried out by one of our inspectors before legal completion picks up cosmetic and workmanship defects that the developer must put right before you move in.
+We can visit Knockomie Braes and other IV36 new-build sites before your legal completion date.

-Buyers purchasing plots or self-build opportunities in IV36 - including the custom build serviced plots at Dallas Dhu and Lochyhill - benefit from a series of inspections at key construction stages rather than a single post-completion survey.
-This approach catches issues while they can still be rectified by the builder and ensures the construction matches the approved plans.
-Speak to our team about stage inspections if you are purchasing a custom build home in the IV36 area.
+Buyers taking plots or self-build opportunities in IV36, including the custom build serviced plots at Dallas Dhu and Lochyhill, tend to benefit from a series of inspections at key construction stages rather than a single post-completion survey.
+That way, problems can still be put right by the builder and the work can be checked against the approved plans.
+Speak to our team about stage inspections if you are buying a custom build home in the IV36 area.

 RICS Level 2 Survey Pricing in IV36

-The national average cost for a RICS Level 2 Survey is £455, with the typical range running from £416 to £639 according to industry pricing data.
-Costs scale with property size and value: a 1-bedroom property averages £402 nationally, rising to £559 for a 5-bedroom home.
+The national average cost for a RICS Level 2 Survey is £455, and the usual range runs from £416 to £639 according to industry pricing data.
+Costs rise with property size and value.
+A 1-bedroom property averages £402 nationally, while a 5-bedroom home averages £559.
 Properties above £500,000 in value average £586 for a Level 2 Survey nationally, compared with £384 for properties under £200,000.
-In IV36, where average prices sit at £227,984 overall, most standard Level 2 surveys fall within the lower-to-mid range of national pricing.
+In IV36, where average prices sit at £227,984 overall, most standard Level 2 surveys fall in the lower-to-mid range of national pricing.

-Several factors can increase the cost above the baseline figure.
-Properties that are more complex in layout, have undergone significant alterations or extensions, or show signs of major defects requiring more inspection time will attract a higher fee.
-Listed buildings typically require a RICS Level 3 survey rather than a Level 2, which carries a higher cost reflecting the greater depth of investigation.
-Adding a formal market valuation to your Level 2 report will also increase the price.
-We set out all costs transparently in our quotation so there are no surprises on the day.
+Several things can push the fee above that baseline.
+More complex layouts, major alterations or extensions, or signs of serious defects that need extra inspection time will all add to the cost.
+Listed buildings usually need a RICS Level 3 survey rather than a Level 2, and that carries a higher fee because the inspection goes deeper.
+If you add a formal market valuation to your Level 2 report, the price will rise as well.
+We set out every cost clearly in our quotation, so there are no surprises on the day.

-Getting a fixed quote is simple through our online tool.
-Enter your IV36 property address, size, type, and approximate value, and receive a fixed price within minutes.
+Getting a fixed quote is straightforward with our online tool.
+Enter your IV36 property address, size, type, and approximate value, and we will return a fixed price within minutes.
 Once you confirm, we contact the estate agent to arrange access and aim to carry out the inspection within a week.
-Reports are delivered digitally, typically within 3 to 5 working days of the inspection date.
+Reports are sent digitally, usually within 3 to 5 working days of the inspection date.

 Level 2 Property Inspection Iv36